Uncover Ireland’s History from Ancient to Modern Times

 The National Museum of Archaeology and History of Ireland displays artefacts dating from 7000 BC to the 20th Century exhibited in seven galleries.

-Permanent exhibitions are the Kingship and Sacrifice (includes recently found bog bodies) and Ór – Ireland’s Gold (important gold collection).
-The fascinating Ancient Egypt exhibition or Viking Ireland exhibition where important finds from these ages are displayed are not to be missed.
+Permanent exhibitions are the Kingship and Sacrifice (includes recently found bog bodies) and Ór – Ireland’s Gold (important gold collection), the fascinating Ancient Egypt exhibition or the Viking Ireland exhibition, where important finds from these ages are displayed.

 Closed Mondays (including bank holidays), Christmas Day and Good Friday

 Duration of Visit

 All National Museum of Ireland exhibitions in Dublin are self-guided and entry is free of charge!